What is Geology? 37 Branches of Geology

 Fields like seismology measures how waves travel through and around Earth from earthquakes.
 Meanwhile, tectonophysics targets the physical process that act on the behavior of waves.

-As tectonics play a key role in volcanoes, volcanology explains how and where volcanoes and related phenomena (lava, magma) erupt and form (past and present).
+As tectonics play a key role in volcanoes, volcanology explains how and where volcanoes and related phenomena (lava and magma) erupt and form (past and present).

 - TECTONICS – How Earth’s crust evolves through time contributing to mountain building, old core continents (cratons) and earthquakes/volcanoes.

-- VOLCANOLOGY – How and where volcanoes and related phenomena (lava, magma) erupt and form (past and present).
+- VOLCANOLOGY – How volcanoes erupt, the anatomy of a volcano and related phenomena (lava, magma) erupt and form (past and present).

 - SEISMOLOGY – How seismic waves travel through and around the Earth from earthquakes.